w3f/polkadot-wiki/docs/polkadot-build-build-with-polkadot.md

 ### How to set up your parachain

-After creating your chain logic with Substrate, you will be able to compile it down to a @(Wasm) executable.
+After creating your chain logic with Substrate, you will be able to compile it down to a Wasm executable.
 This Wasm code blob will contain the entire state transition function of your chain.

 Validators on the Polkadot relay chain will use this Wasm blob to validate all of the state transitions of your parachain.